KevinPMoore/Better-Wear-a-Sweater/README.md

 Set up MoreInfo from API
 Allow users to use current location
 Enable users to check forecasts on future dates/times

+Note: This application will probably behave oddly if used at early morning times prior to sunrise (eg. 5am)

 # Getting Started with Create React App